NNPDF/nnpdf/doc/sphinx/source/vp/developer.rst

 .. important::

-	You can find some general tips on developing with python in :ref:`tools`.
+	You can find some general tips on developing with python in :ref:`pytools`.

 `validphys2` aims to be as simple to understand and extend as possible.
 The code is based on self-contained Python functions with a couple of magic decorators that make `reportengine` work as expected.
-Based on that, there is a large and ever growing set of tools to interact with NNPDF resources, that are spread across several modules in the codebase.
+Based on that, there is a large and ever growing set of tools to interact with NNPDF resources, which are spread across several modules in the codebase.

 Key modules
 ------------